The Lathe of Heaven: Viewpoints

 Although technology plays a minor role, the novel is concerned with philosophical questions about our desire to control our destiny, with Haber's positivist approach pitted against a Taoist equanimity.
 The beginnings of the chapters also feature quotes from H. G. Wells, Victor Hugo and Taoist sages.
 Due to its portrayal of psychologically derived alternative realities, the story is described as Le Guin's tribute to Philip K. Dick.
 In his biography of Dick, Lawrence Sutin described Le Guin as having "long been a staunch public advocate of Phil's talent".
 According to Sutin, "The Lathe of Heaven was, by her acknowledgment, influenced by his [Dick's] sixties works."

 The book is critical of behaviorism.
 Orr, a deceptively mild yet very strong and honest man, is labeled sick because he is immensely frightened by his ability to change reality.
 He is forced to undergo treatment.
 His efforts to get rid of Haber are viewed as suspect because he is a psychiatric patient.
-Haber, meanwhile, is very charming, extroverted, and confident, yet he eventually goes insane and almost destroys reality.
+Haber, meanwhile, is very charming, extraverted, and confident, yet he eventually goes insane and almost destroys reality.
 He dismisses Orr's qualms about meddling with reality with paternalistic psychobabble, and is more concerned with his machine and Orr's powers than with curing his patient.

-The book is also critical of the philosophy of utilitarianism, satirising the phrase "The Greatest Happiness for the Greatest Number."
+The book is also critical of the philosophy of utilitarianism, satirizing the phrase "The Greatest Happiness for the Greatest Number."
 It is critical of eugenics, which it suggests would be a key feature of a culture based on utilitarian ethics.

+The book also the explores the negative consequences of the will to power in Haber's philosophy.

 It has been suggested that Le Guin named her protagonist "George Orr" as an homage to British author George Orwell, as well as to draw comparisons between the dystopic worlds she describes in Lathe and the dystopia Orwell envisioned in his novel 1984.
 It might also have the additional meaning either / or.